pnnv/notes/Networking/Terminology and Protocols.md

 - **VPN**: VPN stands for virtual private network.
 It is a means of connecting separate LANs through internet, while maintaining privacy.
 This is used to connect remote systems as if they were on a local network, often for security reasons.

 #### Network Layers
+y to develop the protocols and applications that handle those types of traffic.

+The language that we use to talk about ea